-Consent for SSD-9418 was granted on 31 August 2022 by the Department of Planning and Environment and permits the expansion of the existing resource recovery facility to process up to 200,000 tonnes per annum of organic material, including water drainage and leachate works, hardstand areas and associated infrastructure.
+Consent for SSD-9418 was granted on 31 August 2022 by the Department of Planning and Environment (currently Department of Planning, Housing and Environment (DPHI) and permits the expansion of the existing resource recovery facility to process up to 200,000 tonnes per annum of organic material, including water drainage and leachate works, hardstand areas and associated infrastructure.

-A modification to SSD-9418 was submitted to DPE on 17 August 2023 requesting the removal of the site weighbridge as this data is already captured on the incoming weighbridge dockets and for outgoing material on the loader or truck digital scales, and to also allow for greater flexibility in receiving new resource recovered materials onto site for the purpose of composting.
-See Appendix A for SSD-9418.
+A modification to SSD-9418 was submitted to the Department on 17 August 2023 requesting the removal of the site weighbridge as this data is already captured on the incoming weighbridge dockets and for outgoing material on the loader or truck digital scales, and to also allow for greater flexibility in receiving new resource recovered materials onto site for the purpose of composting.
+This modification (MOD 1) was approved by the Department on 6 December 2023.